ignacio-alorre/Introduction-Machine-Learning/README.md

 This repository contains a personal summary with what I considered the most relevant parts of the course [Machine Learning](https://www.coursera.org/learn/machine-learning), instructed by Andrew Ng.

-The purpose of the repository is a personal quick reference to the key concepts I learned during the course.
+The purpose of the repository is to be used as personal quick reference to the key concepts I learnt during the course.

 ## Index of the Repository